 - Setup a two email flow for them.

 - Make it live.

-Instead of doing for win back or reactivation, in next one day of reading this article, it will be substantial monetary benefits to you and your company if you set up Re-permission campaigns.
+Instead of going for win back or reactivation, in the next day of reading this article, it will be substantial monetary benefits to you and your company if you set up Re-permission campaigns.

 Once you have seen results, you can start with passive or more sophisticated segmentation and flows.

 Have you ever re-subscribed?
 I have.
-Which one or did you stay subscribed?
+Which one or did you stay subscribed to?